Complete Guide to Keyword Research for SEO

 Step 4 – Create your content!

 Don’t worry if you haven’t been able to stick with me from start to finish.
 I understand, it’s quite a long winded guide and keyword research can seem daunting at first.
+But it is essential or your seo campaigns won’t get off the ground.

 From start to end – this is a summary of what we have covered and hopefully you will have learned.